PrairieLearn/PrairieLearn/docs/accessControl.md

 ]
 ```

-The above `allowAccess` rule are appropriate for a `infoCourseInstance.json` file.
+The above `allowAccess` rule is appropriate for an `infoCourseInstance.json` file.
 It says that students have access from Jan 19th to May 13th.

 ## Exam example